Elijah Paine

 Elijah Paine (January 21, 1757 – April 28, 1842) was a justice of the Supreme Court of Vermont, a United States senator from Vermont and a United States district judge of the United States District Court for the District of Vermont.

 Education and career

 Born on January 21, 1757, in Brooklyn, Connecticut Colony, British America, Paine attended the public schools and served in the Continental Army from 1776 to 1777, during the American Revolutionary War.
 He received an Artium Baccalaureus degree in 1781 from Harvard University and read law in 1784.
 He was admitted to the bar and entered private practice in Windsor, Vermont from 1784 to 1787.
 He cultivated a farm and began a settlement at Williamstown, Vermont.
 He established a cloth factory and a saw and grist mill in Northfield, Vermont.
 He was secretary of the Vermont constitutional convention in 1786.
 He was a member of the Vermont House of Representatives from 1787 to 1789.
 He was a Judge of the Probate Court for the Randolph District of Vermont from 1788 to 1791.
 He was a justice of the Supreme Court of Vermont from 1791 to 1793.
+In 1793, Paine ran for Vermont's 2nd congressional district, finishing a distant second to Anti-Federalist incumbent Nathaniel Niles.